-It was ‘all systems go’.
-I had a business plan, complete with a strategic phase flow-chart, time-lined objectives, a rather long to-do list, and even a detailed work-flow manual.
+It was ‘all systems go’ when suddenly everything just deflated.
+Why?
+I had a plan to get my business up and running; complete with a strategic phase flow-chart, time-lined objectives, a rather long to-do list, and even a detailed work-flow manual.
 The latter had been pieced together, written and re-written during months of trial, error and practice.
 I had the education, skills and experience, and never felt more ready.
 Most importantly, I’d finally managed to extract myself from the full-time-employee treadmill: So I sat down at the computer to launch my own business.
 Day 1 had finally arrived!

 What am I doing?